Converting A Bow To A Bowfishing Bow

 Converting Your Bow

 If possible you should also remove the peep sight and D-loop although it is not crucial to do so.
 They just aren’t necessary to bowfish.

 Now, you’ll need to purchase and install the correct accessories for bowfishing.

-Types of Reels
+Types of Bowfishing Reels

 The next important accessory is your bowfishing reel.
 There are a few different options to choose from and they can be broken down into three different categories here.

 - Hand Reel– This is the simplest style of the three types of bowfishing reels.
 This is extremely popular for traditional bows as they are lightweight and don’t put a lot of weight upfront on an already fairly light bow.
 The hand reel simply screws into the front of your bow where a stabilizer would normally be mounted.
 It is a simple spool that holds the bowfishing line, and you reel it back in by hand.
 This reel is also best with a thicker braided bowfishing line so it doesn’t cut your hands.
 If this style of bowfishing reel – check out our Sidewinder Bowfishing Reel.

 - Spinner Style Reel– This style of bowfishing reel resembles a standard push-button fishing reel — only much larger.
 It operates in the same way as the fishing reel and uses a braided bowfishing line.
 These reels require a reel seat, which looks similar to a stabilizer.
 The reel seat is screwed into your bow where a stabilizer would normally go, and the reel clips into the seat.
 The reel seat will also have the option for add ons as well if you want to add a laser or bowfishing light.

 This light is specifically designed for night bowfishing, and mounts on your bow where a stabilizer would go.
-It is battery operated and has an easy on and off switch you can use while shooting.
+It is battery-operated and has an easy on-and-off switch you can use while shooting.

 Finger savers are just that — small rubber pieces that go onto your bowstring to protect your fingers when you’re drawing your bow dozens of times in a day.

 While there is certainly nothing wrong with this, using a release makes it more difficult to get off quick shots.